Minestorm01/ai_novel_gen/README.md

 # One-Click Book Generator

-This project generates a book using GPT-4o, chapter by chapter.
+This is the combined frontend/backend project to generate full books using GPT-4o.